SMSpp-Project/tools/tssb_solver/ldld/README.md

 `instances.txt` lists the instances with the arguments of the generator: the thermal family is swept along one axis at a time (units, horizon, scenarios, buses) around a common point, so that each figure reads one axis.
+The last axis is that of the three-stage trees (`ttr_` instances, by `gen/gen_thermal_tree.py`): the outer stage is the climate year, which scales the availability of the renewables, the inner one the demand, drawn conditional on the climate, and the fleet is that of the two-stage family.
+Such an instance is a `MultiStageStochasticBlock`, whose sub-Blocks are one `TwoStageStochasticBlock` per climate, and on it the recursive form is the only Lagrangian decomposition that applies, since the dual over the climates would have a `TwoStageStochasticBlock` as the Block of each `LagBFunction`, which requires an `FRealObjective` that a `TwoStageStochasticBlock` has not;
+the recursive form goes through the three levels down to the units.
+The same leaves as a single `TwoStageStochasticBlock` (`<name>_2s`) have the same optimum and the same bound, and all the other methods run on it; in the figures and tables the recursive form on the tree is `LDtree`.
 The generation needs a Python with `pypsa` and `pypsa2smspp`, and its seed is fixed, so that the files are rebuilt identical from the list.